joejag/blog/_posts/personal/2014-09-15-why-i-am-voting-yes.markdown

 On __welfare__, where the poorer amongst us are being demonized by polices like the Bedroom Tax and Work Capability Assessments.
 Policies that target and hurt the most vulnerable of our society.

-On __defence__, where when the entire Scottish parliament voted against going to war in Iraq, but were ignored.
+On __defence__, where the entire Scottish parliament voted against going to war in Iraq, but were ignored.

-With English parties now battling against the rise of right-wing parties like UKIP, the BNP and with Labour leaving their trade union past behind.
-We are only going to see more polices that Scotland fundamentally disagrees with, but is helpless to prevent.
+English parties are now battling against the rise of right-wing parties like UKIP and the BNP, and Labour are leaving their trade union past behind.
+We are only going to see more polices with which Scotland fundamentally disagrees, but is helpless to prevent.

 ### Social Justice